 Physical Origin — Why Fibonacci?

 For the laws themselves, see Fibonacci Laws.
-For the mathematical derivation, see Fibonacci Laws Derivation.
-For the broader scientific context, see Scientific Background.
+For derivations, see Fibonacci Laws Derivation.
+For broader scientific context, see Scientific Background.

 1. The Mathematical Foundation

-The KAM theorem (Kolmogorov-Arnold-Moser, 1954-1963) proves that in perturbed dynamical systems, orbits with golden-ratio frequency ratios are the most resistant to destabilization.
-Since Fibonacci ratios (3/2, 5/3, 8/5, 13/8, …) are the best rational approximations to the golden ratio, KAM theory favours Fibonacci ratios as the most stable discrete frequencies available to real orbits.
-Greene (1979) confirmed computationally that the golden-ratio torus is the last to break; Morbidelli and Giorgilli (1995) showed super-exponential stability near these ratios in the asteroid belt.
+The KAM theorem (Kolmogorov 1954, Arnold 1963, Moser 1962) proves that in perturbed dynamical systems, orbits with golden-ratio frequency ratios are the most resistant to destabilization.
+Fibonacci ratios (3/2, 5/3, 8/5, 13/8, …) are the best rational approximations to the golden ratio, so KAM theory favours them as the most stable discrete frequencies available to real orbits.
+Greene (1979) confirmed computationally that the golden-ratio torus is the last to break; Morbidelli & Giorgilli (1995) showed super-exponential stability near these ratios in the asteroid belt.

 The Fibonacci patterns emerge when orbits are described in AMD-natural variables — eccentricity × √m and inclination × √m.
-This weighting is uniquely dictated by the Angular Momentum Deficit (AMD), the conserved quantity governing long-term orbital stability.
-At exactly α = 0.50, the Fibonacci structure achieves a spread of 0.11%; the next-best exponent gives >28%.
-See Background to Laws 2-5 for details and fibonacci_amd_structure.py for the AMD decomposition analysis.
+The √m weighting is uniquely dictated by the Angular Momentum Deficit (AMD), the conserved quantity governing long-term orbital stability.
+At exactly α = 0.50 the Fibonacci structure achieves a spread of 0.11%; the next-best exponent gives more than 28%.
+See fibonacci_amd_structure.py for the AMD decomposition.

 2. Formation-Epoch Freezing

-KAM theory explains why Fibonacci ratios are preferred — but not why the balance conditions are satisfied so precisely (99.9975% inclination, 99.8632% eccentricity, with base values).
+KAM theory explains why Fibonacci ratios are preferred — but not why the balance conditions are satisfied so precisely (99.9974% inclination, 99.8636% eccentricity).
 The precision comes from the solar system’s formation epoch.

-Phase 1 — Protoplanetary disk (0-10 Myr): Planets form and migrate within a gas disk.
-Dissipative forces — gas drag, disk torques, tidal interactions — continuously push orbits toward configurations that minimize the Angular Momentum Deficit (AMD).
+Phase 1 — Protoplanetary disk (0–10 Myr).
+Planets form and migrate within a gas disk.
+Dissipative forces (gas drag, disk torques, tidal interactions) continuously push orbits toward configurations that minimize AMD.
 AMD measures how far orbits deviate from perfectly circular and coplanar; dissipation naturally reduces it.

-Phase 2 — KAM selection: Among all AMD-minimizing configurations, those organized by Fibonacci ratios have the widest stability margins (from KAM theory).
+Phase 2 — KAM selection.
+Among all AMD-minimizing configurations, those organized by Fibonacci ratios have the widest stability margins.
 Dissipative evolution therefore preferentially converges toward Fibonacci-organized configurations — not because Fibonacci is imposed, but because Fibonacci configurations are the deepest stability wells in the energy landscape.

-Phase 3 — Disk dissipation (~3-10 Myr): When the gas disk dissipates, the dissipative mechanism shuts off.
-The Fibonacci configuration is frozen — like a ball settling into the deepest valley and then the landscape hardening around it.
+Phase 3 — Disk dissipation (~3–10 Myr).
+When the gas disk dissipates, the dissipative mechanism shuts off and the Fibonacci configuration is frozen — like a ball settling into the deepest valley and the landscape hardening around it.

 | Phase | Mechanism | What it sets | Timescale |